vuepress/core/docs/reference/plugin/git.md

   The contributors information of the page.

-  If `gitInclude` is provided from Frontmatter, this attribute counts the overall contributors of current page and the files listed in `gitInclude`.
+  This attribute would also include contributors to the files listed in [gitInclude](#gitinclude).